 Flea and Street Food Market

 Every weekend until 11:30pm, there’s a street food night market organized by a local association.
-You can find some tasty foods, but not everything is amazing as it’s generally the case with street food.
-Experience the local food and ambience while walking through this market and feel the Macau vibes creeping in, without having to stay in the middle of a heavy crowd.
+Here, you can find something very tasty and local since it’s street food.
+Experience the local food and ambiance while walking through this market and feel the Macau vibes creeping in, without having to stay in the middle of a heavy crowd.

 Flea and Street Food Market Estrada do Repouso, Macau